Statement of Behaviour Principles:

 Our ambitious and broad curriculum promotes the well-being of all the children in our care and determines to prepare them for the opportunities, responsibilities and experiences of not only their current and subsequent key stage, but with a long view of adult life to come, by insisting upon mutually respectful, equitable, progressively positive, learning behaviours.

-Children are required to demonstrate excellent behaviours for learning in order to gain the maximum from the Recovery curriculum and catch-up with work they have, through not fault of their own, missed due to the restrictions of Coronavirus.
+Children are required to demonstrate excellent behaviours for learning in order to gain the maximum from the Contextualised Curriculum and catch-up with work they have, through not fault of their own, missed due to the restrictions of Coronavirus.

 We recognise that good learning behaviour is far more than compliance.
 Good learning behaviours include high levels of engagement and focus, and long term personal development in line with our personal development goals of Resilience, Aspiration, Morality, Co-operation, Adaptability and Respect.
 During September and ongoing, children will be reminded what good learning behaviours look like and praised for trying to use them on a regular basis.

-To embed this effort, our PSHE curriculum (which uses resources accredited by the PSHE Association) underpins the teaching of positive behaviours across the school community.
-To this end, as our pupils return to school, children from Nursery to Year 6 inclusive, will study a single text to support a transition curriculum.
-The text, Here We Are: Notes for Living on Planet Earth by Oliver Jeffers, addresses the following themes:
+To embed this effort, our PSHE curriculum (which uses resources accredited by the PSHE Association) underpins the teaching of positive behaviour across the school community.

-We discuss, share and agree behaviour expectations at the start of each academic year and throughout the year at appropriate times.
+We discuss, share and agree behaviour expectations at the start of each academic year and throughout the year at appropriate times e.g. our whole school focus and participation in Anti-Bullying Week, in November of each academic Year.
 This ensures that children and staff recognise the importance of consistency in approach and actions, so the agreed expectations continue to be displayed, positively modelled and praised throughout the academic year.
-We are continuing to use the 'Stay on Green' behaviour system as per the Addendum to Behaviour Policy, 01.06.2020.

 Pupils must act responsibly, and conduct themselves in and out of school in a thoughtful and polite manner, in order to ensure the reputation of Leys Primary School as a safe, and supportive community, is sustained.